DougBeney/pickachu/readme.md

 ### KDE / Qt5 / Qarma support

-If you are a KDE user or would rather use Qt5's color picker, install `qarma`.
+If you are a KDE and/or would rather use Qt5's color picker, install `qarma`.

 After doing so, add the following line to your configuration: